thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 --- abstract

 This document maps the concept of Direct Anonymous Attestation (DAA) to the Remote Attestation Procedures (RATS) Architecture.
-The role DAA Issuer is introduced and its interactions with existing RATS roles is specified.
+The protocol entity DAA Issuer is introduced and its mapping with existing RATS roles in DAA protocol steps is specified.

 --- middle